-Hence, we need not look at this from a perspective of conspiracy theory to understand why the U.S. government, after more than 200 years of being an arena for these groups to clash, make amends, cooperate, and prosper, has come to represent the interest of war profiteers rather than its people.
+Hence, we need not look at it from a perspective of conspiracy theory to understand why the U.S. government, after more than 200 years of being an arena for these groups to clash, make amends, cooperate, and prosper, has come to represent the interest of war profiteers rather than its people.
 Despite assurances to the contrary, the evidence is overwhelming.
-And it is for this reason that not only the War on Drugs persists, but a majority do not trust in their own government.
+And it is for this reason that the War on Drugs persists, and a majority do not trust in the government.

-That there is a connection between these variables is selfevident.
+That there is a connection is self-evident.
 If the United States government really represented the interests of the people, officials would have gone with principled thinking and abided by the social contract.
-Politicians would be virtuous and truth would be their leading light, but this is not the case.
-Instead, the difference between what politicians say and do is apparent to the point where nine out of ten Americans have lost confidence in their trade,219 and the War on Drugs is just one symptom of the extent to which war profiteers have come to influence policy.
-Without an apparatus dedicated to keep the wheels of war running, the citizenry would follow their natural
+Politicians would be virtuous and truth be their leading light, but this is not the case.
+Instead, the difference between what politicians say and do is apparent to the point where nine out of ten Americans have lost confidence in their trade, 219 and the War on Drugs is just one indication of how war profiteers have come to influence policy.
+Without an apparatus dedicated to keep the wheels of war running, people would follow their natural drive to cooperate and thrive; they would crave a government that provided actual services, and this is not what shadowy rulers want.
+Top positions, therefore, are filled with spineless individuals who cater to the will of power rather than reason.
+But even though the drug war remains embraced by authority, its destructive impact has not gone unnoticed.